Skip to main content

 • Your tech gadgets and their matching chargers will keep you entertained for hours.
 And for added comfort, noise-canceling headphones are a great investment, especially if you’re a frequent traveler.
 “My Bose headphones were pricey, but I’ve used them for six years, so I’ve definitely gotten my money’s worth,” said Go Ahead staffer Sarah.

 • Traveling with jewelry and other valuable accessories requires a little bit of extra care.
 You don’t want your dainty necklaces and rings to get tangled up.
-A jewelry bag is great for keeping your favorite items separated and secured.
-Read our DIY guide to traveling with jewelry →
+Take a tip from our guide to traveling with jewelry and pack a jewelry bag to keep your favorite items separated and secured.
+In addition to that toiletry bag, you may want to pack a separate kit of first-aid essentials that includes anti-bacterial wipes, face coverings, Band-Aids, and hand sanitizer.
+Check out our DIY first aid kit guide to learn how to make your own.

 Know before you goPacking tips